Physics-informed Neural Networks for Heterogeneous Poroelastic Media: Physics-informed Neural Networks for Heterogeneous Poroelastic Media

 In Eq.~(\ref{pinn_loss}), the quantity $||\bigodot||$ represents an error metric, and the term $\lambda_i$ represents the penalty (weight) associated with $i$-th loss term.
 Two common error metrics are mean square errors (MSE) and sum of square errors (SSE).
 The loss functional is minimized over a set of collocation points sampled across the spatiotemporal domain $\Omega\times T$, the boundary $\partial\Omega\times T$, and at the initial condition $\Omega\times t=0$.

 As described before, the approximation $\tilde{u}(x,t)$ is obtained using a DNN, which is essentially a feed-forward network consisting of a collection of neurons arranged in consecutive layers.
+Moreover, the spatiotemporal inputs $(x,t)$ can be collectively wrapped into a single input vector $\mathbf{x}$ such that $\mathbf{x}=[x,t]$.
 Neurons in adjacent layers of the fully connected network are linked, whereas neurons within one single layer are not connected.
 For a deep neural network with $K$ layers consisting of an input layer, an output layer, and $K-2$ hidden layers, the network approximation can be represented as a combination of $K$ mathematical functions $\mathcal{A}_i (\mathbf{x}_{i},\theta_{i})$ as follows:

-The layer composition $\circ$ is to be read as $\mathcal{A}_2(\mathcal{A}_1(\mathbf{x},\theta))$.
+The layer composition $\circ$ is to be read as $\mathcal{A}_{i+1}(\mathcal{A}_i(\mathbf{x},\theta))$.
 The function $\mathcal{A}$ can be a linear or non-linear function such that

 where, $\sigma$ is known as the activation function, $\mathbf{x}_i$ is the input vector to the $i$-th layer, and $\theta_i$ denotes the set of parameters for the $i$-th layer consisting of the weight matrix ($\mathbf{w}_i$) and bias vector ($\mathbf{b}_i$).
 A schematic of PINNs is shown in Figure~\ref{pinns_ipinns}(a).